The Great Rancinan Unveils his Masterpieces in London

 The Making of Raft of Illusions

-Rancinan didn’t have to explain anything about his works because all the photographs in the exhibit speak volumes of concern regarding how society is affected by globalisation and accelerated change.
-Every picture tells of an uncertainty in what we have become and how our insatiable appetite to consume may lead to our downfall such as in the case of Big Supper where overweight models subvert the image of the Last Supper, gorging on fries, burger, fried chicken and hotdogs.
+Rancinan didn't have to explain anything about his works because all the photographs in the exhibit speak volumes of concern regarding how society is affected by globalisation and accelerated change.
+Every picture tells of uncertainty in what we have become and how our insatiable appetite to consume may lead to our downfalls such as in the case of Big Supper where overweight models subvert the image of the Last Supper, gorging on fries, burgers, and fried chicken and hotdogs.

 The Making of Decadence